A Two-Stage Dual-Modality Model for Facial Emotional Expression Recognition: Experiments and Results

-Table~\ref{tab:audio_alignment} studies how audio features are aligned with video frames.
-Direct nearest-neighbor assignment gives relatively weak performance, whereas temporal window averaging consistently improves the macro-averaged $F1$ score, indicating that short-term acoustic context is more informative than a single aligned audio instant.
-Among all tested settings, averaging audio features within a $0.50$s window achieves the best result of \textbf{0.2901}, suggesting that moderate temporal aggregation is sufficient to capture useful speech dynamics without introducing excessive smoothing.
-Therefore, we adopt the $0.50$s window mean strategy in the final system.
+Table~\ref{tab:audio_alignment} evaluates the audio frame alignment strategies.
+The strategy of temporal window averaging (window mean) consistently outperforms the nearest-neighbor assignment, indicating short-term acoustic context is more informative than single-point alignment.
+A 0.50 s window achieves the best result of 0.2901, effectively capturing speech dynamics without excessive smoothing.
+We thus adopt this 0.50 s window mean strategy for our proposed method.